 - .1 Site Sales Office: To be constructed of lightweight materials and paint finished in colours sympathetic with Village building colours.
-The site sales office will have an area of approximately 20m2. - Tradesmen Amenities Sheds: Standard amenity facilities as available form equipment hire contractors.
+The site sales office will have an area of approximately 20m2. - .2 Tradesmen Amenities Sheds: Standard amenity facilities as available form equipment hire contractors.
 Approximate area of 40m2. - .3 Tradesmen Toilet Shed: Standard amenity facilities as available form equipment hire contractors.
 Approximate area of 20m2. - .4 Tradesmen Amenities Sheds: Standard amenity facilities as available from equipment hire contractors.
 Approximate area of 20m2.

-The above temporary facilities will be removed near the completion of works, when units 77, 78 & 79 will be constructed (see Annexure D).
+The above temporary facilities will be removed near the completion of works.
 Council may approve other uses or increase the scale of the estate sales at its discretion.